SamTaubman/SamTaubman/README.md

 - 👋 Hi, I’m @SamTaubman
-- 👀 I’m interested in improving my skills
-- 🌱 I’m currently learning SQL and JavaScript
-- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me https://www.linkedin.com/in/samtaubman/
+- 📫 How to reach me https://www.linkedin.com/in/samtaubman/ or taubmansam@gmail.com

 <!---
 SamTaubman/SamTaubman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.